Graduate Studies

 Research

-Research is an integral part of the university’s educational mission and approach to graduate study.
+Research is an integral part of the University’s educational mission and approach to graduate study.
 The National Science Foundation classifies KU as a major university receiving substantial research support.
 The Carnegie Classification of Institutions of Higher Education classifies KU as a doctorate-granting R1 Research University with the Highest Research Activity, and KU has been a member of the Association of American Universities since 1909.
-The university has a long and successful record of research collaboration through independent, multidisciplinary research centers that focus on common themes.
+The University has a long and successful record of research collaboration through independent, multidisciplinary research centers that focus on common themes.
 KU is home to university research centers and institutes, affiliated centers, core service labs, the Kansas Geological Survey, and the Kansas Biological Survey.
-In addition, a number of research centers exist in individual departments and academic units throughout the university.
+In addition, a number of research centers exist in individual departments and academic units throughout the University.
 For more information about research on the Lawrence campus, visit the Research page or the Office of Research.

 Fellowships and Scholarships